active-interest/seo-ultimate/readme.txt

 = Recent Releases =

-* Version 2.1 adds many 404 Monitor improvements
+* Version 2.1 adds a 404 Monitor overhaul and other improvements
 * Version 2.0 adds title tag editing for post tags
 * Version 1.9 adds title tag editing for categories